centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/map-web-install.md

 Centreon MAP Engine server is now started and enabled, let's install the interface part of the extension.

-## Installation MAP Web client
+## MAP web client installation

 ### Step 1: Install the business repository

-Install Centreon MAP repository, you can find it on the [support portal](https://support.centreon.com/s/repositories).
+Install the Centreon MAP repository, you can find it on the [support portal](https://support.centreon.com/s/repositories).

 Then execute the following commands: